goabiaryan/abiaryan.com/docs/index.md

 ## Collaboration

-- If you want to book a MLOps/LLMOps consultation with me, you can do so via [Topmate](https://topmate.io/goabiaryan)
+- If you want to work with me on a machine learning project,

+<center>[Book MLOps/LLMOps Consultation](https://topmate.io/goabiaryan){ .md-button .md-button--secondary }</center>

 - If you want me to participate/speak at your event, you can reach out to me via [email](mailto:hi@abiaryan.com)

 ## Publications